“Forgiveness can do much for one; forgiveness can do very much indeed.”

 Certainly, we must ask the Lord to give us words that are healing, that are constructive; not with the intention to crush but rather to restore.
 Words that bind up not tear down.
 And in that time of asking God for our own heart to speak wisely, we cannot fail to ask that He be working in their heart as well so that they will receive it as intended.

-What will it take to put aside our own pride for the good of our friend or one we love?
+What will it take to put aside our own pride for the good of the other?
 Is the healing of a relationship worth the effort?
 How can we step out of our comfort zone to a place where conflict might result but restoration and reconciliation will likely follow?